In Exercises 5–20, find the range, variance, and standard deviati... | Channels for Pearson+

 Variance

 Variance quantifies the degree to which data points differ from the mean of the data set.
 It is calculated by averaging the squared differences between each data point and the mean.
-A higher variance indicates greater dispersion among the data points, which can be crucial for understanding the consistency of smoking behavior among respondents.
+A higher variance indicates greater dispersion among the data points, which can be crucial for understanding the reliability of the prices of smart thermostats.

 Recommended video: